Feavore/Jenkins-Final/README.md

-This repo is for Day 3 of MLops
+This repo is for Jenkins